 Yes, without a doubt!

-Answer me this – what would your dog eat in the wild?
+What would your dog eat in the wild?
 Mostly raw meat.
 Since dogs have been domesticated, their digestive systems have evolved a little bit, so raw meat isn’t as good for them and cooked meat is much better.

 Liver contains 10 to 100 times the amount of nutrients of muscle meat (the type of meat that’s in chicken breast, hamburger, and more).
 It has tons of vitamin A, B vitamins, and is high in iron and protein.
 It’s also a great source of phosphorus, copper, niacin, and healthy fats like omega 3s (in cod liver) and omega 6s.